Union Point Sports Complex

-Union Point Sports Complex is a multi-purpose sports complex in Weymouth, Massachusetts, and is home to the New England Free Jacks of Major League Rugby.
+Union Point Sports Complex is a multi-purpose sports complex in Weymouth, Massachusetts, and was home to the New England Free Jacks of Major League Rugby.

 History

 Union Point is a 25-acre sports complex with indoor and outdoor facilities and is used for a variety of field sports; such as lacrosse, rugby union, and soccer.

 On December 1, 2018, Union Point hosted its first professional rugby match, between the Free Jacks and Rugby United New York.
 Rugby United New York would win the match 38 to 35.

 In the spring of 2019, Union Point hosted four matches of the Cara Cup, a rugby union competition hosted by the Free Jacks.

 In the fall of 2019, the Free Jacks announced their schedule for the 2020 season and that Union Point would be their official home venue for their first full season in MLR.